erisproject/creativity/README.md

 - A C++ compiler supporting the C++11 standard, such as [clang](http://clang.llvm.org/) (3.3+) or [g++](https://gcc.gnu.org/) (4.9+)

+## Compiling

+To compile on a unix-like system, create a new build directory somewhere, then from this directory run:

+    cmake /path/to/creativity
+    make -j4

+To compile without the GTK GUI, change the cmake line to:

+    cmake -DGUI=off /path/to/creativity

+You can install directly to the system (usually under /usr/local) using:

+    make install

+or alternatively simply run the executables directly from the build directory.
+To build a .deb to install on a Debian derivative, run:

+    make package

+followed by an appropriate package command to install the package, such as:

+    dpkg -i eris_x.y.z~gityyyymmdd~tag_amd64.deb

+You may also be able to use:

+    cpack -G RPM

+to generate a .rpm package instead of a .deb, but this functionality is untested by the author.

 ## License

 Copyright © 2015 Jason Rhinelander